manar1725/task-to-plant/DOCKER.md

 - Docker installed on your system
 - Docker Compose (optional, for easier management)

+## ⚠️ Docker Build Fix

+**Important:** The original build issue was caused by using `npm ci --only=production` which excludes devDependencies.
+Since Vite is a devDependency but required for building, the Dockerfile has been updated to use `npm ci` (installs all dependencies).

 ## 🚀 Quick Start

 ### Option 1: Using the automated script